Guillotine189/new-crossflow/README.md

 ```bash
 npm run package-mac
 ```

+## After building the app
 ```bash
 cd dist
 cd {whatever the folder name is there}
 ```

-After that you will see a "YouApp" application, double click it to launch the app.
+After that you will see a "YouApp" application, double click it to launch.